 Several major car hire companies have offices in the city, including Avis, (tel: +39 55 213 629; www.avisautonoleggio.it), Hertz (tel: +39 55 239 8205; www.hertz.it), and Italy by Car (tel: +39 334 648 19 20; www.italybycar.it).

 In order to hire a car, drivers must be at least 21 years old, depending on company policy.
 All drivers without an EU licence must carry an International Driving Permit.

 To blend in with the cruising Romeos, visitors can hire a scooter or moped from Alinari, (tel: +39 55 280 500; www.alinarirental.com).
 The minimum age for renting a scooter or motorbike is 18 years.

 There is also a bicycle-sharing scheme (www.bicifirenze.it) run by the local council.
 Bikes can be hired at various points in the city centre, including Santa Maria Novella train station.
-Hire times range from one hour to a full day.
+Hire times range from one hour or a full day to a whole month.